nxquang-al/polygon-auto-annotate-tool/README.md

 ## Acknowledgement
 - This application is inspired by the [Roboflow Smart Polygon Labeling](https://blog.roboflow.com/automated-polygon-labeling-computer-vision/), but worse.
 Instead of labeling in one click, our app requires more operations but, provides more flexibility in selecting objects.
 - The repository is built using the [Detectron2](https://github.com/facebookresearch/detectron2) library, thanks for their open-source code!
 We build this for academic purposes, not for commercial purposes.
-- Thanks to [BCNet](https://github.com/lkeab/BCNet)  authors for their excellent work!
+- Many thanks to [BCNet](https://github.com/lkeab/BCNet)  authors for their excellent work!